Tutorial

 end

-# lib/graphql_tutorial_web/router.ex
+# lib/my_app_web/router.ex

-defmodule GraphqlTutorialWeb.Router do
+defmodule MyAppWeb.Router do

-...rest of routes pipeline :graphql do
+pipeline :graphql do

-plug GraphqlTutorialWeb.Context
+plug MyAppWeb.Context

-I already made a producttypes so now I also need the usertypes.
+I already made a product_types so now I also need the user_types.
 I want a user to both be able to register and login.

-# lib/graphql_tutorial_web/schema/user_types.ex
+# lib/my_app_web/schema/user_types.ex

-defmodule GraphqlTutorialWeb.Schema.UserTypes do
+defmodule MyAppWeb.Schema.UserTypes do

-use Absinthe.Schema.Notation alias GraphqlTutorialWeb.Resolvers @desc "A user"
+@desc "A user"

 object :user do